Raphire/SusAlert/README.md

 Or go to this URL in the alt1 browser:<br/>
 https://raphire.github.io/SusAlert/

-## Known issues
-- The timer can go out of sync after the mid energy fungus appears.
-This can be manually synced by clicking the button that appears or pressing alt + 1 when the mid energy fungus dies.

 ## Credits
 Special thanks to [ZeroGwafa](https://github.com/ZeroGwafa) for his chat detection function, and [Skillbert](https://github.com/skillbert) for his help with making the bosstimer detection.